 The Federal Reserve finally stepped in and told banks that customers had to actually sign-up for such programs and all of their fees.

 Don't succumb to the scare tactics banks use to push overdraft protection onto their customers.
+Just say no.

 Banks and credit unions use several systems for processing checks and debit card transactions.

 The worst way is to pay the day's biggest checks and debit card transactions first.
 If they overdraw your account, the bank can bounce all smaller transactions, charging an insufficient funds fee for each of them.